awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

      + *namespaceType*: Optional string\.
 The build output artifact path type that overrides for this build the one defined in the build project\.
      + *name*: Optional string\.
 The build output artifact name that overrides for this build the one defined in the build project\.
      + *packaging*: Optional string\.
 The build output artifact packaging type that overrides for this build the one defined in the build project\.
    + *buildspecOverride*: Optional string\.
 A build spec declaration that overrides for this build the one defined in the build project\.
-If this value is set, it can be either an inline build spec definition or the path to an alternate build spec file relative to the value of the built\-in `CODEBUILD_SRC_DIR` environment variable\.
+If this value is set, it can be either an inline buildspec definition, the path to an alternate buildspec file relative to the value of the built\-in `CODEBUILD_SRC_DIR` environment variable, or the path to an S3 bucket\.
+The S3 bucket must be in the same AWS Region as the build project\.
+Specify the buildspec file using its ARN \(for example, `arn:aws:s3:::my-codebuild-sample2/buildspec.yml`\)\.
+If this value is not provided or is set to an empty string, the source code must contain a `buildspec.yml` file in its root directory\.
+For more information, see [Buildspec File Name and Storage Location](build-spec-ref.md#build-spec-ref-name-storage)\.
    + The following placeholders are for `cacheOveride`\.
      + *cacheOverride\-location*: Optional string\.
 The location of a `ProjectCache` object for this build that overrides the `ProjectCache` object specified in the build project\. `cacheOverride` is optional and takes a `ProjectCache` object\. `location` is required in a `ProjectCache` object\.
      + *cacheOverride\-type*: Optional string\.
 The type of a `ProjectCache` object for this build that overrides the `ProjectCache` object specified in the build project\. `cacheOverride` is optional and takes a `ProjectCache` object\. `type` is required in a `ProjectCache` object\.